hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

-Our hopes materialized in the benchmark: this trick had a drammatic impact on the latency with all three garbage collectors we tested (Shenandoah, ZGC and G1).
+Our hopes materialized in the benchmark: this trick had a drammatic impact on the latency with all three garbage collectors we tested (G1, ZGC and Shenandoah).
 The most important outcome was that we were now able to push G1 below the 10 ms line.
 Since G1 is stable across a wide range of throughputs, we immediately got it to perform within 10 ms at double the throughput than in the previous round.

 ## The Setup

-Our setup is for the most part identical to the one in the previous post.
-We refreshed the code a bit, we now use the released version 4.2 of Hazelcast Jet, as well as the released version of JDK 14.0.2 which we used for Shenandoah.
-For G1 and ZGC we used Oracle OpenJDK 15 EA33, which doesn't include Shenandoah.
+Based on the expectations set by the previous benchmark, we first focused on the ZGC and G1 collectors on the latest pre-release of Java 15\.
+Our setup stayed the same for the most part.
+We refreshed the code a bit and now use the released version 4.2 of Hazelcast Jet with OpenJDK 15 EA33.

 We also implemented a parallelized event source simulator.
 Its higher throughput allows it to catch up faster after a hiccup, helping to